 - 6. If desired, click the Save this Script link to save the script so that it can be executed later.
 When the Save As dialog box appears, navigate to the desired location, and save the script.
 After you save the script, you can click Cancel to exit the Script Builder or, if you want to run the script, you can proceed with the next step. - 7.
-Click the Next button.

-A message appears, indicating that running the script will modify the physical database.

-8. Click the Yes button to run the script.
-You can click the No button if you do not want to run the script.

-The script runs.
+Click the Next button. - A message appears, indicating that running the script will modify the physical database. - 8.
+Click the Yes button to run the script.
+You can click the No button if you do not want to run the script. - The script runs.
 When all of the database changes have been made, the Script Execution Results screen appears.
 The value in the Result column indicates the success or failure of the database change that the script was designed to make.
-If desired, you can click the Save

-Execution Results to a File link to save the results that are displayed on this screen.
+If desired, you can click the Save Execution Results to a File link to save the results that are displayed on this screen. - 9.
+Click the Finish button to close the Script Builder.